RobustPy/autotestreg/README.md

 5. Open a Pull Request

 ## Authors
 This library was created by [Nicolas MICAUX](https://github.com/NicolasMICAUX).
+You might also be interested by [foolproof](https://github.com/RobustPy/foolproof)

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->